 Nelson is probably more concerned about the pigeon population than anything else.

-However, one thing that this whole incident did remind me of was another obtuse reference to Nelson’s Column that I found in Portsmouth when we were there in April 2013.
+However, one thing that this statue bashing incident did remind me of was another obtuse reference to Nelson’s Column that I found in Portsmouth when we were there in April 2013.

 The handy dedication plaque gives us a bit more information.